Self-Guided

 Lion's Head

-Lion's Head Nature Reserve is one of our favorite destinations - one of the most beautiful places in Eastern North America, it boasts incredible views, geological wonders, and natural environment that is part of the UNESCO Biosphere Reserve.
+Lion's Head Nature Reserve is one of our favourite destinations - one of the most beautiful places in Eastern North America, it boasts incredible views, geological wonders, and natural environment that is part of the UNESCO Biosphere Reserve.
 You can experience Lion's Head on a day trip - the bus will drop you off in the Village of Lion's Head at the Beach Campground (Forbes St), and you can walk about 15 minutes / 1km to the trailhead located at 5 McCurdy Drive.
 From there you can follow the Bruce Trail for approximately 4km to Lion's Head Lookout.
 See the trailhead map.
 PLEASE NOTE THAT MOORE ST SIDE TRAIL IS PERMANENTLY CLOSED.

 Don't want to hike alone?
 Spend a day with ActiveDays’ trip to Lion’s Head Provincial Park!
 ActiveDays will be running group hikes on all available dates EXCEPT JULY 1st.
 If you choose to spend the day with the group for the guided hike, you’ll have a relaxing mix of hiking with scenic views and good times.
 Trail Difficulty: Challenging.
 This hike takes place fully along the escarpment.
 Lots of rocks, ups and downs and moments when you need to use your hands to help climb up. ** When booking you MUST select the same date for both ways of the trip!
 Please indicate in the notes that you’ll be joining as part of ActiveDays **